cbolz/ansible-labs-summit2020/ansible-tower-advanced/7-parallel-jobs/README.md

 ### First Step: Create three Templates

+TODO: cjung - why do we not ask students to put this into the script?

 As mentioned the Github repository contains three Playbooks to enforce different compliance requirements.
 First create these three templates via `awx`: